 Oxygen concentrators provide a safe source of oxygen-enriched air.
 They are devices which employ selective removal of nitrogen from room air to increase the concentration of oxygen in the delivered gas product.
-A concentrator is an electrically powered, electronically controlled device that does not store oxygen when not in operation.
+A concentrator is an electrical or battery powered, electronically controlled device that does not store oxygen when not in operation.